bgkillas/csc207-project/README.md

 ## **Features**

 ### **Spotify Integration**
-- **Automatic Profile Creation**: Connects to your Spotify account to automatically populate your music preferences.
+- **Automatic Profile Creation**: Connects to your Spotify account to automatically populate your music preferences
-- **Top Tracks Analysis**: Analyzes your most-listened tracks, genres, and artists to understand your music taste.
+- **Top Tracks Analysis**: Analyzes your most-listened tracks, genres, and artists to understand your music taste

 **Example (programmatic usage & output)**
 ```java